The 17 highest-impact resources for managers (2023 update)

 Books can be incredible resources for managers.
 I’m an avid reader, and a fan of quick, applicable and scientific solutions, which is why these ones are such incredible masterpieces from my point of view.

 This is my go-to book for any soft skill I want to work on or develop.

 Think Leadership, Creativity, Happiness, Persuasion, Motivation.
 Wiseman has done a wonderful job in:

 1 – Researching and checking his sources;

 2 – Packing them in short, one-minute long exercises to give you a boost in whatever are you need.

 This is not necessarily a self-help book… honestly it depends how you look at it.
 You can see its content as a way to get better, or as a way to get ahead.

 My favourite part of the book is Happiness, and how to boost it.
 I’ve been doing one specific exercise whenever things went south for me and it always helped me keep it together and pull through.
-If there is one book on this page you want to get, let it be this one.
+If there is one page on this book you want to read, let it be this one.